emn178/markdown/README.md

     [foo]: <http://example.com/>  "Optional Title Here" Link definitions are only used for creating links during Markdown processing, and are stripped from your document in the HTML output.

-Link definition names may consist of letters, numbers, spaces, and punctuation — but they are not case sensitive.
+Link definition names may consist of letters, numbers, spaces, and punctuation — but they are **not case sensitive**.

 The implicit link name shortcut allows you to omit the name of the link, in which case the link text itself is used as the name.
 Just use an empty set of square brackets — e.g., to link the word “Google” to the google.com web site, you could simply write: